 Under Project Approval Condition B31 (Part B), the supply of 10% of daily inflows into the Quarry main dam must be provided as environmental flows to Tangarang Creek.
-The monthly averages of inflow and outflow volumes in comparison with the required 10% of environmental flow requirement are presented in Table 17.
-The environmental flows were above the 10% requirement each month throughout the reporting period.
+The monthly averages of inflow and outflow volumes in comparison with the required 10% of environmental flow requirement are presented in Table 16.
+The environmental flows were above the 10% requirement each month despite the drier and hotter weather condition throughout the reporting period.

-Overall, for 2022 the quarry complied with the 10% environmental flow requirement.
+Overall, for 2023 the quarry complied with the 10% environmental flow requirement.